prajwal10s/TaskTracker/README.md

     User & Project Assignment: Assign tasks to specific users and associate them with projects.

+    User able to view only the projeccts they are part of.

+    Projects link shows all the tasks associated with that particular projects.

+    From the task view user can move back to where the user came from(dashboard/projects) accordingly.

     Responsive Design: Optimized for a seamless experience across various devices (desktop, tablet, mobile).

     Real-time Updates: Utilizes tRPC and React Query for efficient data fetching and updates, ensuring the UI reflects changes promptly.